Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Giant Breadboards.md

 - Instruction manual with example circuits
 - Ready-made kits containing similar components to above

-- Old/WIP stuff (currently unusued)
+- Old/WIP stuff (currently unusued), leave in the box while demonstrating
   - Giant breadboard
   - (Selection of wooden components)
   - (Material samples)
   - 4mm banana plug wires
   - Spare banana plugs and components.
+  - Many spare electrical components (mostly through hole-useful for fixing other electrical experiments)

 <br/>

 ## Experiment Explanation

 The experiment (and this explanation) is still in the process of being finished; it currently consists of a whole bunch of electronic components to make circuits and demonstrate various properties of electricity.

+The experiments with clip-on components are ready to use (and safest as there are no wires with pointy edges).

 Particular recommendations for circuits to make and demonstrate (from the Hot Wires book) would be: